Technical Architecture

 Triggers

-Event-based (new proposal, time-based, external webhook) and condition matching (location, type, threshold)
+Event-based (new proposal, time-based, webhook) and condition matching (location, type, threshold).

 Actions

-Query databases or APIs, run AI analysis, send notifications, update records, initiate votes
+Query data/APIs, run AI analysis, send notifications, update records, initiate votes.

 Control Flow